Coronavirus digest: Los Angeles to vote on strict vaccine mandate | DW | 06.10.2021

 In the Netherlands, a Dutch court in The Hague dismissed an effort to ditch the "corona pass" for the vaccinated that permits entry to public places such as bars, museums, restaurants and theaters.

-US drug maker Merck announced on Wednesday that it had signed a deal with Singapore which would allow the city-state to access its experimental oral COVID-19 antiviral drug.
+US drugmaker Merck announced on Wednesday that it had signed a deal with Singapore that would allow the city-state to access its experimental oral COVID-19 antiviral drug.

 The pill, Molnupiravir, is touted to be the first oral antiviral medication for COVID-19.
 It is designed to introduce errors into the genetic code of the virus